Seatbelts are a primary safety feature of a vehicle and if worn correctly will substantially reduce the risk of serious injury or death in a crash.

 for parents and carers (41 per cent of child passenger fatalities (age 0 -15) between 2000 and 2004 were not wearing a restraint at the time of the crash

-Research commissioned by the Department of Planning, Transport and Infrastructure focussed on attitudes and behaviour in relation to seatbelt use.
+Research commissioned by the Department of Infrastructure and Transport focussed on attitudes and behaviour in relation to seatbelt use.
 Participants admitted to sometimes not wearing a seatbelt with the reason almost always being that it was only a short trip .

 A number of participants failed to appreciate their decision to not wear a seatbelt could cause significant injury to other occupants in the vehicle with most participants believing they are good drivers and that their skill would protect them from any problems on the road.